mykeln/teslaprep/README.md

 ## Must-Have Accessories
 After a year and a half of Tesla ownership, here are the accessories I have found to be real upgrades that I haven't taken for granted:
 1. All-weather floor mats [OEM (my recommendation)](https://shop.tesla.com/product/model-3-all-weather-floor-liners), [aftermarket](https://www.amazon.com/3D-MAXpider-B07D9GMYG8?tag=mykelteslapre-20).
 I keep these in my vehicle year-round.
 It has helped preserve the "new car smell," and is easy to keep clean.
-2. Wireless charging pad [OEM](https://shop.tesla.com/product/model-3-wireless-phone-charger), [aftermarket](https://www.amazon.com/TapTes-Horizontally-Vertically-Smartphone-Compatible/dp/B07X2RJ2V4?tag=mykelteslapre-20).
-I have the aftermarket one installed in mine.
-No issues.
-Note that Tesla has revised their Model 3 center console to include a built-in wireless charger, so no mat is needed at all.
-The Model Y doesn't yet have this refresh, but it's expected to come soon.
-3. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
-The factory console is piano black, which is impossible not to scratch.
+2. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
 Vinyl wraps are easy to install and (arguably) look better than stock.
-Note that Tesla has revised their Model 3 center console which may make wraps less necessary.

 [*Back to Top*](#tesla-prep)